-The Isle of Man has been inhabited since before 6500BC and the Manx Museum in the island’s capital of Douglas tells a fascinating, absorbing story of the first hunter-gatherers, through Viking, Celtic, Gaelic, Scottish and even Norwegian rule, the island’s amazing natural habitat and all the way up to the world-famous Tourist Trophy motorcycle races, better known as the Isle of Man TT.
+The Isle of Man has been inhabited since before 6500 BC and the Manx Museum in the island’s capital of Douglas tells a fascinating, absorbing story of the first hunter-gatherers, through Viking, Celtic, Gaelic, Scottish and even Norwegian rule, the island’s amazing natural habitat and all the way up to the world-famous Tourist Trophy motorcycle races, better known as the Isle of Man TT.

-The Viking Gallery displays incredible hoards of gold and silver; you’ll hear the story of Tynwald, reported to be the world’s oldest continuous parliament (from 979) although there is some conjecture as to the actual date; discover the varied natural habitat; find out how the island turned from a Viking stronghold to a quaint Victorian holiday destination.
+The Viking Gallery displays incredible hoards of gold and silver; you’ll hear the story of Tynwald, reported to be the world’s oldest continuous parliament (from 979) although there is some conjecture as to the actual date.
+Also discover the varied natural habitat and find out how the island turned from a Viking stronghold to a quaint Victorian holiday destination.

 A list of the best Viking sites, museums and ruins to visit, from the fortress at Trelleborg to Jelling archaeological site and more, includes an interactive map of Viking places to visit.